Umuzi-org/ACN-syllabus/content/topics/free-code-camp/javascript-data-structures-and-algorithms/5-basic-data-structures/_index.md

 Make an account here if you haven't already: https://www.freecodecamp.org/learn

-Under "JavaScript Algorithms and Data Structures", do the section titled "Basic Data Structures ".
+Under "Legacy JavaScript Algorithms and Data Structures", do the section titled "Basic Data Structures ".

 Try not to ask for too many hints and do your best to understand everything.